uloco/uloco.coding.blog/posts/git-cleanup-unused-branches.md

 > :Author src=github

 <br>
+TODO: Author
+TODO: Hero Image
+TODO:
+TODO: Author
+TODO: Add download button for script

-## The workflow
+## The Workflow

 A popular approach to work with git repositories is the so called _feature branch strategy_.
-Here basically every developer opens a branch for a feature or bugfix they are working on locally and also on a remote service like e.g. Github or Git lab.
+Here basically every developer on your team opens a branch for a feature or bugfix they are working on locally and also on a remote service like e.g. Github or Gitlab.
 After a lot of commits and pushes you will have a working example of your feature which gets reviewed by some senior developer most of the time and is ready to be merged into main branch, where all code lands in the end.

-## The problem
+## The Problem

 As you can see this leads to a lot of branches on your laptop and also on the remote service, which need to be deleted once in a while.
 You can automatically delete the branches on Github / Gitlab via the browser interface once the branch is merged or setup some automation rules, but locally there is no convenient way of doing that.

-## The solution
+## The Solution

-Here is simple bash script to delete all local branches, that are already **merged** into your _main branch_ and also _deleted_ from your _remote repository_.
+Here is a simple bash script to delete all local branches, that are already **merged** into your _main branch_ and also **deleted** from your _remote repository_.

 ```bash
 #!/usr/bin/env bash